GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Lesser Serviles/Oulops.md

 **Creature Type**: Oulops are Elementals.

-**Size**: Oulops are 6"-8" and weight a single pound.
+**Size**: Oulops are between 6"and 8" and weigh a single pound.
 They are diminutive creatures.

 **Hitpoints**: An oulops has no hitpoints.